dfns/dfns-sdk-ts/packages/lib-ethersjs6/README.md

   signer,
 })

-return new DfnsWallet({
+return (
+  await DfnsWallet.init({
     walletId: process.env.DFNS_WALLET_ID!,
     dfnsClient,
-}).connect(rpcProvider)
+  })
+).connect(rpcProvider)
 ```

-Go checkout the [examples](../examples/ethersjs/v6) we have that showcase how you can use ethers.js to start developing Dapps with Dfns wallets.
+Go checkout the [examples](../../examples/libs/ethersjs/v6) we have that showcase how you can use ethers.js to start developing Dapps with Dfns wallets.